-Monsters are on the rise and gods walk the streets of Ashen Falls in four stories that serve as a prelude to The Eighth God.
+Monsters are on the rise and gods walk the streets of Ashen Falls in seven stories that serve as a prelude to The Eighth God.

 Melress and The Fading Man

 A young half-elven boy is kidnapped by a children's nursery rhyme.

 The Dove's Head Inn

 Someone wants to get their hands on The Dove's loot, but they have to get past two bouncers to do it.

 Something is killing residents of Ashen Falls, and a young Melress is found standing next to a body.
 Can the battle mage find the real culprit?